This Will Help You Find Those Elusive, Magical Morel Mushrooms

 Boyne City, Michigan

-This big-time mushroom festival focuses on morel dishes and celebrates 60 years May 14–17.
+This big-time mushroom festival focuses on morel dishes.
+(The 2020 event has been cancelled but organizers hope to bring it back in May 2021.)
 Activities are both fungi-focused (a morel seminar and morel breakfast) and more broadly fun—carnival rides, a craft beer block party and a concert.
 Newbies can embark on a guided morel trek, while experienced foragers get bussed to a top-secret location for a competitive hunt.
 Local chefs showcase the bounty in innovative creations at the Taste of Morels event on Saturday.

 Across the Midwest

 Mushroom-lovers in Des Moines start searching for the morel vendors at the Downtown Farmers’ Market just after dawn.
 When the cowbell sounds at 7 a.m., the rush is on.
 “People buy as much as they can get their hands on,” says market director Kelly Foss.
 Fungi fans also stalk the stands at the Iowa City Farmers Market, Indiana’s Bloomington Community Farmers’ Market and the Mill City Farmers Market in Minneapolis.
 In Michigan, try finding morels at the Sara Hardy Downtown Farmers Market in Traverse City or the Boyne City Farmers Market.